 The vast majority of major stocks experienced double-digit percentage losses during the COVID-19 lockdown, but Amazon wasn’t one of them.
 On the contrary, the online retailer continues its upward trajectory.
-If you do want to buy Amazon shares of your own, you will need to use a UK share dealing site that gives you access to the US-based NASDAQ.
+If you do want to buy Amazon shares of your own, you will need to use a UK share dealing account that gives you access to the US-based NASDAQ stock exchange.

 In this article, we explain how to buy Amazon shares online in the UK.
 This covers the steps required to buy Amazon shares in the fastest, cheapest, and safest way, as well as the best UK broker to do this with.